Understanding The Locus Of Control Theory In The Workplace

 Understanding your locus of control and its impact on your work behavior is crucial for personal and professional development.

-It influences your perception of situations, your reactions, and ultimately, your job satisfaction and performance.
+It influences your perception of situations, your reactions, and, ultimately, your job satisfaction and performance.

 By recognizing whether your locus of control is internal or external, you can take steps to shift it if necessary, fostering a more proactive and engaged approach to your work.
-We hear this from customers that regularly use our corporate, employee, and leadership courses.
+We hear this from customers who regularly use our corporate, employee, and leadership courses.